nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

 ### Version formats for NIST CVE search

 The ``NIST - Software CVE Search`` Job uses `netutils.nist` and `netutils.os_version` to build NIST NVD query URLs from each Software Version's platform (network driver) and version string.
 Each NIST-mapped platform uses either the **default** parser or a **vendor-specific** parser.
 The **version** value on your Software Version objects should match the format expected by that parser so that CVE discovery works correctly.
+If the CVSS version is not currently supported, a safe null default for CVSS values are set, and the CVE is still created.

 #### Platforms using the default parser